NervanaSystems/ngraph-python/doc/source/adding_new_ops.rst

             @visit.on_type(Prod)
             def visit(self, op):
                 """
-                TODO.
-                Arguments:
-                  op: TODO
-                Returns:
-                  TODO
+                If x is filled with the same value, then replace the prod op with `power`.
                 """
                 x, = op.args
                 if x.is_scalar and x.is_constant:
                     val = power(x.const, op.reduction_axes.size)
                     self.replace_op(op, constant(val))

 4. Next, we need to add implementations of the op in transformers.
-Notes that in the previous steps, we still haven't specified how the op shall be executed (forward computation).
+Note that in the previous steps, we still haven't specified how the op shall be executed (forward computation).
 In current ngraph, the ops are implemented in ``NumpyTransformer`` and ``GPUTransformer`` are done by code generation for